 What is Typhoid Fever?

 It is an infection caused by bacteria Salmonella typhi.
 Bacteria is transmitted by coming in direct contact with feces of an infected person.
 Contamination generally occurs when sewage water gets blended with drinking water or when an individual consumes food or water that has been handled by an infected person.
+Typhoid fever is very rare in the industrial countries but the diseases play a significant role in deteriorating the public health issue in the developing countries

-An infected person can contaminate the surrounding water supply through his feces which contains a high concentration of bacteria.
-If an infected person handles the food or water without washing hands properly after urinating, he can spread infection to the person who consumes that food or water.
+An infected person can contaminate the surrounding water supply through his feces, which contains a high concentration of bacteria.
+If an infected person handles the food or water without washing hands properly after urinating, he can spread the infection to the person who consumes that food or water.
 A major source of this disease is polluted water.
 Due to a population explosion in India, Water has been highly polluted, therefore this disease is a matter of worry especially in areas where sewage disposal and water supply is disrupted.

 Other ways typhoid fever can spread include: